HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Becasue we ar epointing to the theme attribute for future changes or in app theme change normal to premium we wont need to change nothing.

-## Theme overlays
-Already mentioned in my prevous post, but because is so powerful lets explain it again.

-The problem with theme overlays is that it will not work perfectly unless the whole fragment is an overlay surface colors will not change on child view and need to be changed manually.
-I needed to add `<item name="android:textColor">@color/whiteDark</item>` to let the text changed.
-Using color onPrimarySurface didn't work in a view
-But it worked in a fragment.
-(Check this)

-**What are deafault styles?**
->When applying theme overlays in XML, there are two options to consider: android:theme: Works with all widgets, doesn’t work in default styles app:materialThemeOverlay: Only works with MDC widgets, works in default styles`

 // REST